 The agricultural industry also has the potential to thrive using Blockchain.

 Also, farmers could use record-keeping technology to streamline the supply chain and document resources.
-This would lead to better efficiency, lower transactional costs and improved logistics—especially for commercial farming activities that invariably contribute to exports.
+This would lead to better efficiency, lower transactional costs, and improved logistics.

 2. Security in banking